-- " Performing a walkthrough of the valuation process and methodology, evaluating the Group's controls over data used in the valuation of the investment property portfolio and Management's review of the valuations. - " Evaluating the competence of the external valuers in Germany and the UK, which included consideration of their qualifications, expertise and objectivity. - " Checking the fair value of the properties in the external valuation reports reconciled to the financial statements and reviewing those reports for any caveats or limitations in scope.
+- and Management's review of the valuations. - " Evaluating the competence of the external valuers in Germany and the UK, which included consideration of their qualifications, expertise and objectivity. - " Checking the fair value of the properties in the external valuation reports reconciled to the financial statements and reviewing those reports for any caveats or limitations in scope.
 We also read the external valuer engagement letter to identify any unusual terms or conditions. - " Meeting with the external valuer and obtained their verbal confirmation they have not been subject to undue influence or pressure from Management when performing the valuation for the investment properties. - " Assessing whether the fees paid to the external valuer are in line with the market rates for such services to address the risk that the valuers may be being paid high fees as an incentive to provide higher valuations. - " Performing analytical review for all the properties in the portfolio to compare the movement in the valuation in the period with market data from various data sources.
 For those properties that had an unexpected valuation movement, we identified these as higher risk. - " Performing site visits accompanied by our Chartered Surveyors across a sample of properties in Germany and the United Kingdom, to confirm existence and state of repair of the properties. - " Assessing the adequacy of the disclosures of estimates and valuation assumptions in note 13 that were made in accordance with IFRS 13 - Fair Value Measurement.

-We have audited the valuation of the investment properties and those investment properties included in the investment in associate.
 Based on our procedures we have concluded that the methodology applied by the external valuer was appropriate and that the external valuations are a reasonable estimate of the fair value of investment properties and those included in investments in associates at 31 March 2025.